-- How users find information and how IA helps that search effort
+- Explore how people find information and how IA helps that search effort

-- The “Problem Space” and the use of conceptual modeling in IA
+- Learn about the use of conceptual modeling in IA

-- Basic IA components: organization schemes, labeling systems, and navigation systems
+- Master basic IA components: organization schemes, labeling systems, and navigation systems

-- The communication skills essential to working in IA multi-disciplinary teams
+- Identify the communication skills essential to architecting in multi-disciplinary teams

-- How UX designers communicate IA design concepts to IA team members
+- Learn how UX designers communicate IA design concepts to other team members

-- How to create IA that evolves successfully over time
+- Discover how to create architectures that can evolve over time

 This is a transcript of the keynote speech I delivered at the 2015 Information Architecture Summit in Minneapolis, MN.